gamonoid/icehrm/readme.md

 #### Leave Management

-Leave module is only available in IceHrm Pro or Enterprise versions.
-IceHrm leave module is a complete leave management system for any type of a company
+IceHrm [Leave management system](http://icehrm.com) is only available in IceHrm Pro or Enterprise versions.
+IceHrm leave module is a complete [leave management system](http://icehrm.com) for any type of a company

 To learn more about leave management in icehrm refer:
 - [Leave Admin Guide](http://blog.icehrm.com/docs/leave-admin)